So you’ve decided to stick around, have you? The persistent humidity, the aggravating pedestrians — you still want to stay?

 - Don’t tell them (or show them) your phone’s make and model.
 If pressed, tell them you use pocket wi-fi or something.

 - Don’t give details.
 You’re busy, you’re about to go out, whatever.
-Don’t try the no-Japanese card; they have multilingual staff.
+Don’t try the “no-Japanese” trick; they have multilingual staff.
 With luck, they’ll give up on you early.

 • Finally, though it might seem silly, keep a blog.
 It’s an excellent way for people back home to keep track of your day to day (without having to repeat the same stories over and over), it makes an excellent archive of your time abroad, and if you’re lucky, you might pick up some readers who’ll benefit from your experience.